Synergetic linguistics

 Synergetic linguistics is an interdisciplinary field within linguistics that applies principles from synergetics to language studies.
-It proposes integrating as many language laws as possible into a unified system and empirically testing their interaction.
+It proposes integrating as many language laws as possible into a unified system and empirically testing their interactions.
 This approach aligns with the central aims of the newer Quantitative linguistics, largely influenced by Gabriel Altmann and extensively developed by Reinhard Köhler.

 This approach is useful for exploring phenomena such as language evolution, language acquisition, and sociolinguistics.

 Applications

 The approach has been influential in understanding the historical development of languages, providing insights into how language changes over time due to internal dynamics and external influences.
 Additionally, it is applied in the study of psycholinguistics, where it helps explain how individuals acquire and use language in a dynamic social context.

 Principles

 The fundamental model, known as "Köhler's loop," encompasses several insights: